Visiting Hours | Dress Code | Codigo de Vestuario para Visitas. | Driving directions

 - Phase I patients may have visitors unless contraindicated by the Treatment Team.

 - Treatment Program patients on Phase II and Phase III shall have the same general visiting privileges as other patients.

 - Visits for separate housing units are normally held in the Visiting Room during regular visiting hours.

 - Attorneys who visit patients/inmates who are housed in separate housing units shall be held pursuant to 103 CMR 486 [486.08 (2)].

 - Per 103 CMR 471 (471.10), accredited clergy shall be permitted to visit patients/inmates who are housed in separate housing units pursuant to the same rules as attorneys.

 SPECIFIC VISITING ROOM RULES AND REGULATIONS

-Whenever a patient/inmate requests to use the bathroom while on a visit, the patient/inmate shall be required to return to his unit to use the rest room and the visit shall be concluded.
-The patient/inmate shall be strip searched immediately after leaving the Visiting Room per the existing procedure.
+- A patient/inmate may request to use the bathroom once per visiting period.
+Whenever a patient/inmate requests to use the bathroom while on a visit, the patient/inmate shall be allowed to use the bathroom in the rear trap area.
+The patient/inmate will be pat searched prior to using the bathroom and an unclothed search shall be performed prior to their return to the visiting room.
+If a patient/inmate makes an additional bathroom request, the patient/inmate shall be required to return to his unit to use the bathroom and the visit shall be concluded.
+The patient/inmate shall be strip searched immediately after exiting the visiting room per the existing procedure.

 - Vending machines with snacks and beverages are available in the Visiting Room.
 These machines do not accept cash but are operated with a debit card.